theopn/dotfiles/README.md

 #### Firefox

-userChrome files based on [minimal-functional-fox](https://github.com/mut-ex/minimal-functional-fox) and HTML for custom startup page based on [Prismatic-Night Firefox theme](https://github.com/3r3bu5x9/Prismatic-Night/) are included.
-Just be aware that user profile customization using CSS is deprecated and might break anytime with future update of Firefox.
+userChrome files based on [minimal-functional-fox](https://github.com/mut-ex/minimal-functional-fox) and a basic Vimium configuration are included.
+Be aware that user profile customization using CSS is deprecated and might break anytime with future update of Firefox.

 #### Fonts